OpenStickCommunity/Hardware/3D Prints/OSBMX v2/Community submissions/OSBMX v2 - SiTong Edition/README.md

 Parts necessary for assembly of 3D printed button:

-1 x OSBLP v2 SiTong Edition Plunger<br/>
+1 x OSBMX v2 SiTong Edition Plunger<br/>
-1 x OSBLP v2 SiTong Edition Main Body<br/>
+1 x OSBMX v2 SiTong Edition Main Body<br/>
-1 x OSBLP v2 SiTong Edition Nut<br/>
+1 x OSBMX v2 SiTong Edition Nut<br/>

 Optionally you can also print a matching wrench to help with tightning and untighning.